vault27/Foundation/paloalto.md

 **Physical interfaces types**

 - L2
-     - There are: **L2 interface, VLAN interface, VLAN, subinterface based on VLAN**
+     - There are: **L2 interface, VLAN interface, VLAN objext, subinterface based on VLAN**
 - L3: IP address, zone, virtual router
 - Virtual wire - no routing or switching, no MAC or IP addresses, blocking or allowing of traffic based on the virtual LAN (VLAN) tags.
 You assign 2 physical interfaces to one virtual wire.
     - It ignores any Layer 2 or Layer 3 addresses for switching or routing purposes